hmans/eventery/README.md

 # Eventery

-A tiny publish-subscribe library for JavaScript, specifically tailored for use in games.
+A tiny publish-subscribe library for JavaScript, specifically tailored for use in games:

+- Instantiate event objects with typed arguments.
+- Uses Bucketeer for optimized array performance.
+- Supports events with zero, one, or multiple typed arguments; no need to create extra payload objects for events with multiple arguments.
+- Events support synchronous and asynchronous publishing.

+### Usage

 ```ts
 import { Event } from "eventery";